Coac/ingame-editor-ui/README.md

 - Display FPS

 ## Usage
-Simply drops the scripts in your Unity3D Project and attach `IngameEditorUI` to a GameObject
+Simply drop the scripts in your Unity3D Project and attach `IngameEditorUI` to a GameObject

 ![ScreenDemo png](/screenDemo.png)